ynput/ayon-documentation/website/docs/artist_hosts_nuke_tut.md

 Let’s say you want to render and publish the shot right now, with only a Read and Write node.
 You need to decide if you want to render, check the render and then publish it, or you want to execute the render and publish in one go.

-If you wish to check your render before publishing, you can use your local machine or your farm to render the write node as you would do without ayon, load and check your render (AYON Write has a convenience button for that), and if happy, use publish with Use existing frames option selected in the write node to generate the review on your local machine.
+If you wish to check your render before publishing, you can use your local machine or your farm to render the write node as you would do without AYON, load and check your render (AYON Write has a convenience button for that), and if happy, use publish with Use existing frames option selected in the write node to generate the review on your local machine.

 If you want to render and publish on the farm in one go, run publish with On farm option selected in the write node to render and make the review on farm.